 Following on from our article ” If your Gas Boiler isn’t working – tips to find out why” we touched upon some simple tricks to try before calling the experts!
 Now, we can assist in how to bleed a radiator and two of the most common radiator problems.

-Radiators are classed as “wet” heating systems – this, as the name may imply, means they are willed with water.
-This water is originally heated by a boiler and circulated around the system of radiators within a premises.
+Radiators are classed as “wet” heating systems – this, as the name may imply, means they are filled with water.
+This water is originally heated by a boiler and circulated around the system of radiators within a premise.
 There are a few common problems that may occur within these systems, this article should help with two of the main ones:

 If one radiator is not heating up or not working it likely requires bleeding or balancing.
 This is a very common fault to experience with very common causes.
 The first of which – there is an airlock in the radiator (it requires bleeding) the second, the water is not circulating (it requires balancing).